MatRabPC/OSJep/README.md

 answer, the player must enter the answer starting with one of the following: what is or who is.
     ○ You will need to use string tokenization to parse the answer, use the resources above to help.
+DONE
     ○ To make the game easier to program you can have every question only required a one word answer.
+DONE

 8. After the player answers the question the program must display whether they got it correct or incorrect.
     ○ If the player answered the question correctly the program must update their score.
+DONE
     ○ If they answered incorrectly the program will display the answer and no user will receive any points.
     ○ The question must then be marked as answered so it cannot be used